rg45-com/tappsnevada.org/_posts/press/2017-10-18-taps-tribute-live-performances-at-military-funerals-fade-local-group-steps-up.md

 <div>
   <video width="100%" controls poster="/assets/images/tapps_news3_feature_20170414.jpg">
     <source src="/assets/video/20170414_news3_720.mp4" type="video/mp4">
-  Your browser does not support the video tag.
   </video>
 </div>
-<small>Originally published Friday, April 14th 2017 by Nathan O'Neal | </small>

-LAS VEGAS (KSNV News3LV) —The playing of Taps at military funerals is the final salute to America's bravest.
+LAS VEGAS (KSNV News3LV) - The playing of Taps at military funerals is the final salute to America's bravest.
 However, the number of trained musicians capable of performing the tribute is dwindling across the country – but now, a group of professional musicians in Las Vegas is bridging the musical gap.

 The non-profit organization appropriately named TAPPS (Trumpeters Alliance to Perform Patriotic Services) perform graveside services all over Southern Nevada at no cost to the families.